Geotab/sdk/src/software/guides/concepts.md

 The path will either contain the URL of a server, or the string value `ThisServer`.
 Since the _database_ is on my.geotab.com, it returns _ThisServer_.
 This means that the path is correct.

-The `credentials` object contains the username, database, and session ID.
+The `credentials` object contains the username, database and session ID.
 This object is required for all subsequent requests to the server.

 1. Since the authentication method confirmed the path is correct, other methods can be used as well.
 For example, you can mak a request to `Get` devices from my.geotab.com.
 Pass the `credentials` object with the call to `Get` device.
 2. The `Get` result is returned with one device.

 ### Example 2: Requests with missing databases or with expiring credentials

-The examples above demonstrate how authentication to get a token and make a call to _Get_ devices.
+The examples above demonstrate how to authenticate to get a token and make a call to _Get_ devices.
 However, there are two additional scenarios to consider:

 1. The credentials provided to `Authenticate` method are invalid.
 2. The token has eventually expired.